-- 5.1 The proposal for the site is to demolish the existing house and then construct a new apartment block on a similar though slightly large footprint. - 5.2 The existing access will be moved to the west to a more central position. - 5.3 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to demolish the existing house and then construct a new apartment block on a similar though slightly large footprint. - 5.2 The existing access will be moved to the west to a more central position and new parking areas created. - 5.3 The proposed location of the above structures can be seen on the appended plan.